magento/devdocs/src/guides/v2.4/config-guide/remote-storage/config-remote-storage-image-resize.md

 ## Configure Nginx

-To continue the configuration to perform the server-side image resizing, you must prepare the `nginx.conf` file and provide a `proxy_pass` value for your chosen adapter.
+To continue configuring server-side image resizing, you must prepare the `nginx.conf` file and provide a `proxy_pass` value for your chosen adapter.

 {:.procedure}
 To enable Nginx to resize images: